OguzhanUmutlu/helium-engine/README.md

 }
 ```

-If you don't want to use the shortcut function `MakeWallsAroundScreen()` here's what it does:
+If you don't want to use the `MakeWallsAroundScreen()` function, here's what it does:

 ```c
 Sprite *AddInvisibleWall(float x, float y, float width, float height) {